lunaluxie/Q/readme.md

 qb.set_state(1,0)

-# you can also let Q figure out the other coeffecient
+# you can also let Q figure out the other coefficient
 qb.set_state(beta=0.3)
 ```